dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 `Type.GetMemberWithSameMetadataDefinitionAs` will find the matching async variant method.

-## Implementation of Unwinder based async2 implementation
+## Implementation of Unwinder based async2 prototype

 The general design is to leverage the notion that a normal code generated function at a function call point is effectively a state machine.
 The index for resumption is the IP that returning to the function will set, and the stackframe + saved registers are the current state of the state machine.
 I believe we can achieve performance comparable to synchronous code with this scheme for non-suspended scenarios, and we may achieve acceptable overall performance as an async mechanism if suspension is relatively rare.